Volley Week logo

 Aces 16 3

-Levski made the difference primarily with serving – a total of 16 aces against just 3 for Beroe, which demonstrates the champions' huge superiority in this element.
-The trio Buchkov, Skrimov, and Weising stood out, each recording four direct points from serves.
+Levski made the difference mainly with their serve – a total of 16 aces against only 3 for Beroe, which shows the champions' huge superiority in this element.
+The trio of Buchkov, Skrimov, and Weizing stood out, each recording four direct points from the initial serve.

-Although Beroe had a higher attack percentage (50%), their poor reception organization (only 29% positive) did not allow the team from Stara Zagora to build a stable game.
-Levski was more solid in defense, and their serve pressure brought numerous easy points, which also explains the significant difference in the total score – 78 against 48 points.
+Although Beroe had a higher attack percentage (50%), poor reception organization (only 29% positive) prevented the Stara Zagora team from building a stable game.
+Levski was more solid in defense, and their service pressure brought many easy points, which explains the significant difference in total points ", 78 against 48 points.

-Levski now has 13 wins and remains closely behind the leader, while the upcoming derby with Lokomotiv promises to be the real test for the top spot in the championship.
+Levski now has 13 wins and remains closely behind the leader, and the upcoming derby with Lokomotiv promises to be the true test for the top spot in the championship.

 photos: Nikolay Varadinov